nickchops/MarmaladeQuickVirtualResolution/README.txt

    Call this again if you want to change virtual resolution!

 myScene.scalerRootNode
-   This node is added to a scene by virtualResolution:setScene() and does the scaling.
+   This node is added to a scene by virtualResolution:applyToScene() and does the scaling.
 You can play with it manually if you want :)

 virtualResolution:releaseScene(myScene, [false])